wozjac/jsono-model/README.md

 # SAPUI5/OpenUI5 JSONOModel

-**Just experimental, not battle tested**
+**!!!
+Just experimental, not battle tested !!!**

 ## Overview

-Experimental JSON-based model using JS Proxy for state observation.
+Experimental JSON-based model using JS Proxy for state observation (will not work in IE).

 ## Idea

-In UI5 JSON Model can be set as "observable".
+In UI5 the standard JSON Model can be set as "observable".

 _The observation feature is experimental!
 When observation is activated, the application can directly change the JS objects without the need to call setData, setProperty or refresh.
 Observation does only work for existing properties in the JSON, it cannot detect new properties or new array entries._